 RAP Loan Calculator (Student Loan Repayment Plan Comparison)

-Compare RAP (effective July 1, 2026) vs IBR and SAVE, plus PSLF scenarios.
+Compare RAP (effective July 1, 2026) vs IBR, plus PSLF scenarios.
 See payments, forgiveness timelines, and total cost.

-Compare Payment Plans: This calculator compares RAP (Repayment Assistance Plan, effective July 1, 2026) with IBR (Income-Based Repayment) and SAVE (Saving on a Valuable Education).
-Older payment methods are only included for historical reference; by 2028 you will either need to pay the full amount each month or move to RAP.
+Compare Payment Plans: This calculator compares RAP (Repayment Assistance Plan, effective July 1, 2026) with IBR (Income-Based Repayment), plus PSLF scenarios.
+By 2028 you will either need to pay the full amount each month or move to RAP.

 Past Payment History